yasound/yascheduler/README.md

 ***
 __play radio__
-The streamer wants to play a radio,
+The streamer wants to play a radio, if the param `radio_uuid` does correspond to an existing radio, 'radio_unknown' message is sent in response
 if another streamer already handles the radio, 'radio_exists' message is sent in response
 if the radio didn't exist, it is created and 'radio_started' message is sent to the streamer